 In the Forensic Science Certificate program, you’ll take courses in subjects like biology and chemistry, giving you the foundation needed to thrive in the industry.
 Our supportive and respected faculty will guide you through your course of study and prepare you for success in your career, whether in or outside of the lab.
 Your courses will cover topics such as:

 FranU offers a three-course series for students or professionals who want to acquire or enhance their skills and knowledge in healthcare risk management.
 Each course is a three-credit class and each of the three modules will be offered on a regular rotation.
-The second for credit course begins March 6 and the two day module will be presented April 14-15, 2023.
-Course three in the series will be offered Summer 2023.
+The second for credit course begins March 6 and the two day module will be presented June 23-24, 2023.
 Each course is delivered online with one face-to-face seminar in the eight-week session.

 The courses required for a minor in biology provides a selection of cellular, genetic, microbiology and advanced anatomy and physiology courses.